char0n/i18next-test/README.md

 I recommend using `i18nKey` when using `Trans` component.

-Repeting scanning overrides the modified values in extracted translations.
+Repeting scanning overrides the modified values in extracted translations, we must use `dev` language for scanning/parsing.